Configuring

 # ...

-A Kafka client implementation might require access to at least one route or ingress for each broker that the client is expecting to connect to.
-To present a route or an ingress, you can manually configure the number of routes that are associated with an Event Gateway in the EventGateway custom resource.
+A Kafka client implementation might require access to at least one route or ingress for each broker that the client is expected to connect to.
+To present a route or an ingress, you can manually configure the number of routes that are associated with an operator-managed Event Gateway in the EventGateway custom resource or Kubernetes Deployment.

 For example, you can set the number of routes in the spec.maxNumKafkaBrokers field of your EventGateway custom resource, as shown in the following code snippet: